avnerduc/datalake/README.md

 The last state of each connected vehicle is extracted into a GOLD level.
 Additionally, the top 10 velocities per hour are recorded in a report.

+The repo also includes a SQL injection detection script, as well as a script that simulates such an injection.

+There are a couple of other scripts, like a script that proves that the API responses are unsorted.
+For a full list, see the Components section below.

-### Prerequisits
+### Prerequisites
-- You will have to gain access to Docker image tarball, load it to docker, and run the server with port forwarding 9900:9900.
+- You will have to gain access to the Docker image tarball, load it into Docker, and run the server with port forwarding 9900:9900.
 - Use Python 3.11.8 (virtual env encouraged)
 - Update `pip` with `python -m pip install --upgrade pip`
-- Install dependencies with `pip install -r requirement.txt`
+- Install dependencies with `pip install -r requirements.txt`

 ### Usage
 - Grant permission to the script with `chmod +x run_pipeline.sh`
 - Edit the `.env` file according to your preferences (see below)
-- Run the pipeline ./run_pipeline.sh
+- Run the pipeline with `./run_pipeline.sh`
 - Re-run the Jupyter Notebook to see graphs and statistics.
 - Open the top-speeds report from `reports/`

 ### `.env` file
-- `BRONZE_AMOUNT`: Number of entries to ingest into bronze
+- `BRONZE_AMOUNT`: Number of entries to ingest into bronze level dataset
-- `APPLY_VELOCITY_FILTER`: Set to `1` to filter ourliers.
+- `APPLY_VELOCITY_FILTER`: Set to `1` to filter outliers.
 Set to `0` to disable filtering.
 - `MAX_VELOCITY`: Set to the maximum velocity allowed without being considered an outlier.

 ### Clear outputs
 - To clear all outputs and start from scratch: `rm -rf messages_bronze messages_silver messages_gold reports api_sort_check.json messages_bronze_injected`

-### Component
+### Components
 - `run_pipeline.sh`: A script that builds Bronze -> Silver -> Gold + Top Velocities Report
-- `ingest_messages_bronze.py`: Script for ingesting vehicles messages from API to a bronze parquet file with partitions
+- `ingest_messages_bronze.py`: Script for ingesting vehicle messages from API to a bronze parquet file with partitions
-- `sanitize_messages_silver.py`: Script for clearning and preprocessing the data.
+- `sanitize_messages_silver.py`: Script for cleaning and preprocessing the data.
 - `build_last_state_gold.py`: Extract the last state for each VIN
 - `report_top_speeds.py`: Produces a report of the 10 fastest vehicles per hour.
 - `EDA.ipynb`: A Jupyter Notebook for EDA